datamllab/xdeep/README.md

 ## Installation

-To install the package, please use the pip installation as follows:
+To install the package, please use the pip installation as follows (https://pypi.org/project/x-deep/):

     pip install x-deep